-Gco ()  G1  29 – 25 log r – Gmax for m  < r where

-Gco ()  29 – 25 log – Gmax for r  < b where b 10(34/25)

-Gco ()  –5 – Gmax for b    70

-Gco ()  0 – Gmax for 70    180

-where 0

- 3 dB beamwidth

-Cross-polar

-Gcross ()  –25 for 0    0.25 0

-Gcross ()  −25 + 8 for 0.25 0    0.44 0

-Gcross ()  –17 for 0.44 0    0

-Gcross ()  –17 – 13.5625 for 0    1 where

-Gcross ()  21 – 25 log – Gmax for 1   < 2 where 2  10(26/25)

-Gcross ()  –5 – Gmax for 2    70

-Gcross ()  0 – Gmax for 70    180

 It can be said in Figs. 21 and 22 that the measured antenna patterns agree well with the calculated ones.
 The measured patterns are mostly under the antenna pattern masks, which are derived from Recommendation ITU-R BO.1213 such that they are expressed with relative gain, given by the above equations.
 However, in the vicinity of the antenna boresight the cross-polar patterns in part exceed the antenna pattern masks.
 Further study is needed on this matter.